danwing/https-local-domains/draft-thomson-https-local-domains.md

 https://printer.local a viable origin, how do we ensure that it is unique?

-Extending the origin makes this possible.
+Extending the origin -- internally on the client -- makes this possible.
 A web origin is defined as a tuple of scheme, host and port.
 This is a capability that browsers are building to enable a range of use cases, such as the creation of separate browsing contexts (see e.g., {{containers}}).
 By adding an